ObsEva SA (OBSV): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $11.67, which is $8.78 above the current price.
 OBSV currently public float of 73.07M and currently shorts hold a 5.14% ratio of that float.
-Today, the average trading volume of OBSV was 529.15K shares.
+Today, the average trading volume of OBSV was 558.37K shares.

 OBSV’s Market Performance

-OBSV stocks went up by 3.23% for the week, with a monthly jump of 4.58% and a quarterly performance of 11.89%, while its annual performance rate touched -44.06%.
-The volatility ratio for the week stands at 6.13% while the volatility levels for the past 30 days are set at 6.16% for ObsEva SA.
-The simple moving average for the period of the last 20 days is 9.85% for OBSV stocks with a simple moving average of -24.99% for the last 200 days.
+OBSV stocks went down by -3.29% for the week, with a monthly drop of 0.00% and a quarterly performance of 7.30%, while its annual performance rate touched -46.74%.
+The volatility ratio for the week stands at 17.52% while the volatility levels for the past 30 days are set at 8.49% for ObsEva SA.
+The simple moving average for the period of the last 20 days is -1.01% for OBSV stocks with a simple moving average of -30.66% for the last 200 days.

 Analysts’ Opinion of OBSV